tarepan/state-spaces/README.md

 ## Training

-The core training infrastructure of this repository is based on [Pytorch-Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) with a configuration scheme based on [Hydra](https://hydra.cc/docs/intro/).
+The core training infrastructure of this repository is based on [Pytorch-Lightning](https://pytorch-lightning.readthedocs.io/en/latest/).
 The structure of this integration largely follows the Lightning+Hydra integration template described in https://github.com/ashleve/lightning-hydra-template.

 The main experiment entrypoint is `train.py` and configs are found in `configs/`.
-In brief, the main config is found at `configs/config.yaml`, which is combined with other sets of configs that can be passed on the command line, to define an overall YAML config.
-Most config groups define one single Python object (e.g. a PyTorch nn.Module).
 The end-to-end training pipeline can broken down into the following rough groups, where group XX is found under `configs/XX/`:
 ```
 model: the sequence-to-sequence model backbone (e.g. a src.models.sequence.SequenceModel)